TanyaBas1/self_hyde/README.md

 ## Evaluation

 There are 2 evaluation files:
-1. evals_hyde.py - evaluation of my adaptation of HyDE paper
+1. `evals_hyde.py` - evaluation of my adaptation of HyDE paper
-2. evals_self_hyde.py - evaluation of Self-HyDE (Self Rag concepts built on top of my version of HyDE)
+2. `evals_self_hyde.py` - evaluation of Self-HyDE (Self Rag concepts built on top of my version of HyDE)

+I also pushed the initial evalaution results in `nyc_rag_evaluation_results.json` file

 ## Next Steps

-1. build larger index/use msmarco index and test on a larger with a broader range of topics and questions
+1. Build larger index/use msmarco index and test on a larger with a broader range of topics and questions
-2. improve evaluation by setting up more comprehensive evalaution of the LLM judges (relevance/support scores).
+2. Improve evaluation by setting up more comprehensive evalaution of the LLM judges (relevance/support scores).
-3. work on decreased latency by implementing batching and parallelization
+3. Work on decreased latency by implementing batching and parallelization
+4. Do method iteration to increase percentage improvement of Self HyDE and adapted HyDE over baseline.

 ## References